BosNaufal/vue-autocomplete/README.md

 ## Additional parameters

-If you need to pass a second or thirdy parameter in url, use computed for that:
+If you need to pass more parameters in url, use Computed Properties (https://vuejs.org/guide/computed.html) :

 Example: